LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 http://{abbreviated domain}/{unique code}

-URL shortening is applied to all URLs in the following types of interactions:
+If you enable URL shortening, it's applied to *all* URLs in the following types of interactions:

-* Text statements
+* Text
-* Image statements
+* Image
-* Audio statements
+* Audio
-* Video statements
+* Video
-* Apple rich links (statements)
+* Apple rich links
-* Button questions
+* Button

 However, note the following: